wp-plugins/wp-spamshield/readme.txt

 13. Make sure the theme you are using has the call to `wp_head()` (which most properly coded themes do) usually found in the header.php file.
 It will be located somewhere before the `</head>` tag.
 If not, you can insert it before the `</head>` tag and save the file.
 If you've never edited a theme before, proceed at your own risk: In the WordPress admin, go to Themes (Appearance) - Theme Editor; Click on Header (or header.php); Locate the line with `</head>` and insert `<?php wp_head(); ?>` before it.

-14. On the WP-SpamShield Options page in the WordPress Admin, under "General Options", check the option "M2 - Use two methods to set cookies." and see if this helps.

-15. If have checked all of these, and still can't quite get it working, please submit a support request at the [WP-SpamShield Support Page](http://www.redsandmarketing.com/plugins/wp-spamshield/support/).
+14. If have checked all of these, and still can't quite get it working, please submit a support request at the [WP-SpamShield Support Page](http://www.redsandmarketing.com/plugins/wp-spamshield/support/).

 = Updates / Documentation =
 For updates and documentation, visit the [WP-SpamShield homepage](http://www.redsandmarketing.com/plugins/wp-spamshield/).